SUNY College of Environmental Science and Forestry: Admission & Tests

 27

 from 22 to 29 on English, from 24 to 28 on Math, and from 24 to 30 on Composite.
-Thus, if you have got above 26 in ACT English, 26 in ACT Math, and 27 in ACT Composite, that gives good chances to get admitted at this college.
+So, if you scored above 26 in ACT English, 26 in ACT Math, and 27 in ACT Composite, that will be good enough to get admitted at this institution.

 Test Section